-erosion.
+Eckhardt emphasized the ponds now before the Director are an integral part of the Eckhardt ranch.
 Id.
-Eckhardt states that the Director has the authority to substitute the bracketed dates in the above condition with February 28 and March 1 in order to prevent injury, or any dates that he determines appropriate to prevent injury.
+Specifically, the ponds supply water for cattle and reduce stream bank erosion.
+Id.
+Eckhardt states that the Director has the authority to substitute the bracketed dates in the above condition with February 28 and March 1 to prevent injury, or any dates that he determines appropriate to prevent injury.
 Id. at 6.

-In response, Hoff argues that a March 1 shut-off date would not prevent injury because Hoff has year-round stockwater rights and stockwater storage units which could still be injured with a March 1 cutoff date.
+In response, Hoff argued that a March 1 shut-off date would not prevent injury because Hoff has year-round stockwater rights and stockwater storage units which could still be injured with a March 1 cutoff date.
 Hoff Response at 5.
-Hoff further claims that his own testimony made it clear Eckhardt has historically failed to comply with IDWR orders and requirements.
+Hoff further claimed that his own testimony established Eckhardt has historically failed to comply with IDWR orders and requirements.
 Id.
 In a previous administrative hearing, the Director, then acting as a hearing officer, concluded that there was no water available for appropriation by Eckhardt during the irrigation season.
 Id.
 Despite this finding, Eckhardt continually developed stockwater storage which intercepted tributary springs and streams, causing injury.
 Id. at 6.